subinviswanathan/Recipes/README.md

 The url  http://origin-www.tasteofhome.com/feed/msn-slideshows/ was throwing error while parsing  so made a simple JSON store in myjson and hitting that url to get data

+LIBRARIES USED IN THIS ARE JQUERY, BOOTSTRAP AND SLICK